 Here the tutor should support and guide the students in the use of AI to ensure equity of experience, but the use of AI is not in itself a learning outcome.
 There will be some aspects of the assessment where the use of AI is inappropriate.

-• Examples of assessments where AI might be used in an assistive capacity include:
+- Examples of assessment where AI might be used in an assitive capacity include:

 Artificial Intelligence (AI) text generation tools can be used to help organise and plan your work, under the following circumstances: